Running goals for beginners – 10 ideas to inspire you

 #2 Aim to run for a specific amount of time each week

 When you’re just starting, the most important thing is to just get into the habit of regular running.
 A good initial goal therefore is to run for a set amount of time each week, without worrying about how far or how fast you run.
-You can track your weekly minutes using the chart on the download.
 A good starting point would be an hour a week – split into 3 x 20 minute runs.

 #3 Aim for a specific number of steps each week